joshbrew/gptdocwriter/README.md

 gptdocwriter --cleanup

 # Tailor the prompt for the AI instead of the default prompt
-gptdocwriter --instructions "Write detailed documentation about each file"
+gptdocwriter --instructions Write detailed documentation about each file

 # Include additional specific instructions
-gptdocwriter --extraInstructions "Mention the CLI input arguments"
+gptdocwriter --extraInstructions Mention the CLI input arguments

 # Specify the project name within the readme
 gptdocwriter --name gptdocwriter